RytisMark/odin-recipes/README.md

 A simple project as a part of The Odin Project learning path (webdev) and to also test out my acquired knowledge of HTML so far (pretty much the basics so far really).
+You can check out the website at https://rytismark.github.io/odin-recipes/